 04 November, 2019

 Beginner runners will typically feel that they lose their breath quite fast.
 That is due to a lack of control of their breathing.
 Learning how to control your breath when running will not only strengthen your endurance, pace, and performance, it will also lead to faster recovery and a less stressed mind.
 Read further and understand why and how to breathe when running.

 How your breathing technique when running can make you faster

-As an experienced runner or an athlete, you probably consider how you can improve your performance through proper techniques, as a part of your training.
-Whether you run on a high level or in your spare time, it is highly relevant to understand how to breath when running.
-Becoming aware of your breathing will increase the efficiency of your running, steady your pace and influence your mind.
-The state of mind is always an important factor of a successful run.
+As an experienced runner or an athlete, you've probably considered how you can improve your performance through proper techniques as a part of your training.
+Whether you run at a high level or in your spare time, it is highly relevant to understand how to breath when running.
+Becoming aware of your breathing will increase the efficiency of your running, steady your pace, and influence your mind.
+Maintaining a good state of mind is always an important factor of a successful run.

 The muscles in your legs are, of course, essential for running.
 And these muscles need oxygen to create energy and thereby allow you to run even faster.
-Another very important muscle to come into play is your diaphragm.
+Another very important muscle which comes into play is your diaphragm.
 It is the diaphragm that helps your lungs expand and bring oxygen to your muscles through your blood.

 The diaphragm is the primary muscle used in respiration.
 It is a thin skeletal muscle that sits at the base of your chest and separates the chest from the abdomen.
-Using your diaphragm when breathing is called diaphragmatic breathing and the essential point in this form of breathing, is that you use your deep belly.
-When you do so, your blood will be better oxygenated, and then send more oxygen to your muscles.
+Using your diaphragm when breathing is called diaphragmatic breathing, and the essential point in this form of breathing is that you engage your deep belly.
+When you do so, your blood will be better oxygenated send more oxygen to your muscles.
 That means more energy, which in the end means stronger endurance.